The day starts at 3 a.m., so early you begin to wonder if you’re really on vacation.

 Three granola bars, a four-pack of Chips Ahoy, and a big bottle of water later, we were back on the path.

-As I was watching my footing, I realized that we had hiked all the down into the canyon, then halfway up, and we were about to hike back down, a day of endurance that I would always remember.
+As I watched my footing, I realized that we had hiked all the way down into the canyon, then halfway up, and were about to hike back down.
+This was a day of endurance that I would always remember.

-Getting there wasn’t the same as getting to Ahm Shere, the fictional oasis in “The Mummy Returns,” but we felt like we had accomplished something pretty special.
+Getting there wasn't the same as getting to Ahm Shere, the fictional oasis in “The Mummy Returns,” but we felt we had accomplished something extraordinary.

 We had hiked up and down, braved the early morning cold and the midday heat, shifted from hungry to momentarily full to hungry yet again, and we all kept going.

-We got to know each other a bit too.
-There was a couple from the states in my group, a girl from France, a guy from Germany, and two Israelis.
+We also got to know each other a bit.
+My group included a couple from the States, a girl from France, a guy from Germany, and two Israelis.

-And then there was Markos, our guide, only 19 but looked 15, with enough English to explain everything to the people who didn’t speak Spanish.
+And then there was Markos, our guide, who was only 19 but looked 15, with enough English to explain everything to the people who didn't speak Spanish.

 They proved, though, that they are a team to watch in the future as Coach Jürgen Klinsmann, the former German National Team coach, has his players transitioning to a more attacking style of football.

-After the game, we relaxed until dinner, which started with soup, followed by an entrée of rice and some stew, then ended with a Jell-O-like desert that I was unsure of and did not care to ask about because by then I was dead tired.
+After the game, we relaxed until dinner, which started with soup, followed by an entrée of rice and stew, and ended with a Jell-O-like dessert that I was unsure of and did not care to ask about because by then, I was dead tired.

 It was only 8 p.m., but we had to wake up the next day well before dawn.
 It was time for bed.